 (6) The Minister is to have regard to any submissions made by the permit holder under subregulation (5) before making the final decision.

-[Regulation 14 amended by Gazette 23 Jun 2009 p.
+[Regulation 14 amended: Gazette 23 Jun 2009 p.
 2495-6 and 2497.]

 15. Surrender of permits

 A permit may be surrendered at any time to the Minister if the permit holder has complied with any terms, conditions or restrictions included in the permit relating to its surrender.